Glow Recipe Beauty Brand Exemplifies Innovation

 This flexible, cross-channel approach to satisfying demand is intriguing in its own right.
 It demonstrates a commitment to meeting customers wherever they want to find your product.

 This can be an online store, a nationwide retailer, or even a temporary customized brand space.
-Each channel presents an opportunity to delight fans, while also raising unique fulfillment challenges.
+Each channel presents an opportunity to delight fans, while also raising unique beauty order fulfillment challenges.

 As with other luxury brands that have fans around the world, Glow Recipe already has a waiting list for its newly launched line.
 The first masks sold out in just five hours after a limited pre-launch, leaving thousands more customers eagerly awaiting their shipments this week.

-We’re happy to see that it’s not only Tesla and Apple who can command that kind of loyalty and anticipation for a new product!
+We're happy to see that it's not only Tesla and Apple who can command that kind of loyalty and anticipation for a new product.
+Congratulation on this latest example of Glow Recipe beauty brand innovation!